 - Do not select any External Tools just yet, because you're going to add a rubric next.
 Just save the quiz for now.
 That's because once the Quizzes 2 External Tool is added, no further changes to the quiz instructions and rubrics can be made.
 Learn more in this video (skip to 1:44).

-- Now that you've created the assignment, we're going to click the +Rubric button below to create and add the rubric.
+- Now that you've created the assignment, you'll then click the +Rubric button below to create and add the rubric.

 - Perform the same steps as you usually would when adding a new rubric to an assignment.
 Remember, the title identifies the rubric so it can be easily located and associated later with any similar assignment.
 However, there are some differences to keep in mind: